sallyca530/Deep-Learning/README.md

 ![](images/Opt_3_accuracy.png)

-##### Accuracy = 72.45% (almost no change)
+#### **Accuracy = 72.45% (almost no change)**

 ## Summary
-The overall results show that the attempts to improve the model through optimization were minimal at best, and they did not reach the target of 75% accuracy.
+The overall results show the attempts to improve the model through optimization were minimal at best, and they did not reach the target of 75% accuracy.
 Although all the accuracy results were similar, the neural network that had the highest accuracy was Optimization 1 and this would be the recommended model to use with this dataset.

+Further work could clarify the neccessary architechure of the neural network using    'keras_tuner' to find the best hyperparameters for best fit.